ewgewgewg/algo-site/content/posts/js-language.md

 {{< /code >}}

-Maps have additional methods.
+Maps can be initialized with arrays of arrays of pairs, where each pair is converted into a key and value.
+They also have additional methods.
 For example, they have `size`, and can `delete` values and also iterate through their keys.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}

-const map = new Map()
+const map = new Map([[0, 1]])
-map.set(0,1)
 map.set(1,2)
 map.set(2,3)
 map.set(3,4)